Have you ever heard the rumor that email is dead?

 Get Started with OneSignal

 OneSignal is designed to help you send messages and seamlessly manage your user communication across a variety of channels, including email, mobile push notifications, web push notifications, bulk SMS, and in-app messaging.
-Our platform is quick to set up and makes it easy to automate your email campaigns without doing any development work.
+Our platform is quick to set up and makes it easy to automate and optimize your email campaigns without doing any development work.
 If you don't have a OneSignal account, you can create one for free — simply sign up and see for yourself!Create a Free Account